Language stay in Japan

 Preparations for the language stay

 I’m planning to stay one year in Kobe and study Japanese at a school.
 It’s not only about learning the language.
-I also wish to live in the same country like my boyfriend does.

 If you want to do a language stay, I recommend you to research about the schools and courses.
 I asked an organization in Switzerland first, but I decided to look for a school by myself.
 Booking directly is much cheaper, because you won’t have to pay a fee for the organization.
 I would have payed CHF 10’000 – 20’000.
 The school in Kobe actually costs CHF 7’000 for one year.